-Investing in quality training and building an effective onboarding process goes a long way to reducing employee turnover.
+Investing in quality training and building an effective onboarding process will significantly help reduce employee turnover.
 It gives staff the foundation of knowledge needed to do their job, gets them up to speed on how the company operates, and ensures they know who and how to ask for help/advice.

 Unfortunately, it’s a solution Guy Peters, Founder of Mop Stars, discovered the hard way.
 He said, “We found that many of our team members quit at around 4-6 weeks.
 We were rushing people through training and not supporting them enough.
 We needed to get people trained and out working to meet demands, but we were putting team members out on their own too early.
 We reviewed and rewrote our training program and now commit to the full training program with weekly reviews and check-ins, so staff can decide when they feel they are ready to be on their own.”

 Money is a powerful motivator, so offering competitive salary and benefits packages is a good place to start if you're looking to increase employee retention.
 But for smaller start-ups and local service businesses, finding that extra money can be easier said than done.

 Luckily, Ingrid Moats of Tampa Bay Test Prep has some great advice when the payroll budget only stretches so far.
 Aside from being honest and upfront about what you can do to compensate employees, finding ways to acknowledge them in other ways can help reduce employee turnover.
 Such as:

 Switching jobs can lead to an average salary increase of 10-20%, and with the rising cost of living, that’s a strong incentive for employees to jump ship.
 So instead of penalizing employees for staying with the company (which can lead to 50% lower income after 10 years of service), reward them by offering pay rises that put them in the same salary bracket as a new job would.